-What if you'd invested in Thermo Fisher Scientific (TMO) ten years ago?
-It may not have been easy to hold on to TMO for all that time, but if you did, how much would your investment be worth today?
+What if you'd invested in Marathon Petroleum (MPC) ten years ago?
+It may not have been easy to hold on to MPC for all that time, but if you did, how much would your investment be worth today?

-With that in mind, let's take a look at Thermo Fisher Scientific's main business drivers.
+With that in mind, let's take a look at Marathon Petroleum's main business drivers.

-Putting together a successful investment portfolio takes a combination of research, patience, and a little bit of risk.
-For Thermo Fisher Scientific, if you bought shares a decade ago, you're likely feeling really good about your investment today.
+While anyone can invest, building a lucrative investment portfolio takes research, patience, and a little bit of risk.
+If you had invested in Marathon Petroleum ten years ago, you're probably feeling pretty good about your investment today.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report